 BLHCT is about fixing whats broken.

-Business Leaders for Health Care Transformation is a coalition of business leaders, CEOs, entrepreneurs, and sole proprietors who believe that the employer-based health insurance system is fundamentally broken and hinders American competitiveness.
+Business Leaders for Health Care Transformation is a coalition of business leaders, CEOs, entrepreneurs, sole proprietors, and concerned citizens who believe that the employer-based health insurance system is fundamentally broken and hinders American competitiveness.
 We have members from every state and nearly every industry in the country.

 Business Leaders for Health Care Transformation’s mission is to educate the public and the business community about the economic development potential of fixing our broken health care system.